AndrewBDavis/NeXT76/README.md

 Supported Layouts
 ---------------
-This keyboard supports the [NeXT standard non-adb layout](https://tinyurl.com/mrxz3pk3) with a few differences, there no arrow Keys, brightness or volume keys and the numpad is moved to the immediate left of the ESC, TAB, etc... keys.
+This keyboard only supports a [modifed NeXT non-adb layout](https://tinyurl.com/mrxz3pk3) with no arrow Keys, brightness or volume keys and a numpad that is moved to the immediate left of the ESC, TAB, etc... keys.

 Numpad Layouts supported:
 | 1u | 1u | 1u | 1u |  | 1u | 1u | 1u | 1u |  | 1u | 1u | 1u | 1u |
 |----|----|----|----|--|----|----|----|----|--|----|----|----|----|